nene/zwo-editor/README.md

 This is a fork of the [zwo-editor][] for [zwiftworkout.com][] originally written by Carlo Schiesaro.

+Compared to the original, there's one major difference in editing experience:

+- Instructions (text events) are stored within interval blocks (so that moving an interval also moves its instructions).

-Compared to the original, some functionality has been dropped (at least for now):
+Some functionality has been dropped (at least for now):

 - No server-side features (which aren't fully open-sourced in the original).
 - No text-based editor (which has lots of bugs in the original).